jenkinsci/anchore-container-scanner-plugin/README.md

 For global settings, go to the __Manage Jenkins > Configure System__ view and look for _Anchore Container Image Scanner_ section

-- Input _Engine URL_ to point to your Anchore Engine installation
+- Input _Engine URL_ to point to your Anchore installation
   >Note: Ensure that the /v1 route is included in the URL
-- Input Anchore Engine account username and password for _Engine Username_ and _Engine Password_ respectively
+- Input Anchore account username and password for _Engine Username_ and _Engine Password_ respectively
-- (Optional) If the Anchore Engine uses a user created certificate that is not signed by a standard certificate authority then select uncheck _Verify SSL_
+- (Optional) If your Anchore deployment uses a user created certificate that is not signed by a standard certificate authority then select uncheck _Verify SSL_
 - (Optional) For a verbose log of plugin execution check _Enable DEBUG logging_

 ## Adding Anchore Scanning to Jenkins Build